Luka-DV/Cocktail-finder/README.md

 ## License

-This project is open-source and available under the GNU GENERAL PUBLIC LICENSE.
+This project is open-source and available under the GNU General Public License v3.0

-Feel free to use, modify, and distribute this code for non-commercial purposes.
+Feel free to use, modify, and distribute this code.

 ## Getting Started